rajendra627/k8s-bootcamp/pods/README.md

 ## Running as Non-Root ##

 Part of safe and secure docker practices is running as non-root.
-Far too many containers in production are running as privileged users.
-There are multiple ways to do this:
+Far too many containers in production are running as privileged users when there is no need to, and as a result dramatically increases the security exposure of your system.
+There are multiple ways to not run as a privileged user:

 * When creating your images, use the Docker USER instruction to set the user/group to run as
 * set the securityContext for your container in the Pod template